Slimdavy81/Dees-Portfolio/README.md

-# Women-In-Design
+# Dees Portfolio
-this is text about women in design
+this all my work of late